awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-setup-api-key-with-console.md

-# Set Up API Keys Using the API Gateway Console<a name="api-gateway-setup-api-key-with-console"></a>
+# Set up API keys using the API Gateway console<a name="api-gateway-setup-api-key-with-console"></a>

 To set up API keys, do the following:
 + Configure API methods to require an API key\.